Sonu-Kumar2408/kaps/README.md

-# This project is based on coffee shop website, where you can buy all categories of coffees with the premium quality of coffee.
+# This project is based on coffee shop website, where you can buy all categories of premium quality of coffee.